ResearchObject/ro-crate/docs/_specification/1.2-RC1/appendix/implementation-notes.md

 000b27e3…c52e  manifest-sha512.txt
 ```

-{% include callout.html type="warning" content='The BagIt manifest is intended to detect "bit rot" and accidental damage,
+{% include callout.html type="warning" content="The BagIt manifest is intended to detect \"bit rot\" and accidental damage,
-it does not provide proof the RO-Crate has not been deliberately
+it does not provide proof the RO-Crate has not been deliberately tampered with, as a malicious actor can also update the checksums."
-tampered with, as a malicious actor can also update the checksums.' %}
+%}

 Guarding against such scenarious would require additional cryptographic
 measures, e.g.